Choosing the Right Song For Your Voice

 - Are you running out of breath or becoming lightheaded during a performance?
 You may need to return to the basics of proper breathing technique, strengthen the core muscles involved in effective breathing, develop more stamina and/or closely examine where and how often you are taking breaths during a particular song.

-- Find a song that high-lites your own strengths and not someone else's.
+- Find a song that high-lights your own strengths and not someone else's.
 Simple songs allow you the freedom to do this.

 - Original songs, whether written by yourself or by someone who is writing specifically for your voice, allow you to be as creative as you like and to define the personality and sound of the song.
-They allow you the freedom to express yourself through your own lyrical poetry and vocal interpretations and allow you to have more control over a song's range and key.
+These types of songs allow you the freedom to express yourself through your own lyrical poetry and vocal interpretations and allow you to have more control over a song's range and key.

 Dare to be different and use that difference to create your own unique style.
 Capture the mood of the song infusing your passion and feeling as you sing.
 Above all focus on the lyrics and be in the moment.
 One of the great joys of singing is the freedom of self-expression.